Data Segregation

 Alias - An alias reference for a collection

-View - a virtual collection
+View - A virtual collection

 Query Lambda - Parameterized queries

-Role - A role is a set of privileges.
+Role - A set of privileges

-Virtual Instance (VI) - Compute resources
+Virtual Instance - Compute resources

-Note: Privileges for VIs only grant access to use those computational resources.
-To query data,
+Privileges for VIs only grant access to use those computational resources.
+To query data, users would need both VI privileges as well as Workspace privileges.

 Data Segregation within Rockset